secretstartups/handbook/architecture/workflow/index.html.md

 ### Finding DRIs

-Once the blueprint is approved, the Engineering Leader who approved the proposal collaborates with people involved to find Directly Responsible Individuals who will be decision makers from now on and will be responsible for the progress.
+Once the blueprint is approved, the Engineering Management Leader who approved the proposal collaborates with people involved to find DRIs who will be responsible for delivery of results and decisions makes from now on.

 The blueprint needs three people that will become DRIs: